TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Unraid.md

 ![!unraid-final-result](images/unraid-final-result.png)

-**Don't forget to look at the [Examples](/Hardlinks/Examples/) how to setup the paths inside your applications.**
+**Don't forget to look at the [Examples](/Hardlinks/Examples/) for more information on how to setup the paths inside your applications.**

 ### Video Tutorial

 !!! tip ""

-    Big Thanks to IBRACORP for noticing this Guide and creating a Video covering this unraid section.
+    Big Thanks to IBRACORP for noticing this Guide and creating a video covering this Unraid section.

-    The reason why I added the video to the end is because I want the user to actually learn and understand why it's recommended to use this folder structure, before going straight to the YouTube video.
+    I added the video to the end because I want the user to actually learn and understand why this folder structure is recommended before going straight to the YouTube video.

     <iframe width="560" height="315" src="https://www.youtube.com/embed/AMcHsQJ7My0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-    Also check out other videos from IBRACORP [HERE](https://www.youtube.com/c/IBRACORP/videos){:target="_blank" rel="noopener noreferrer"}
+    Also check out other videos from IBRACORP [HERE](https://www.youtube.com/c/IBRACORP/videos){:target="_blank" rel="noopener noreferrer"}.

 {! include-markdown "../../../includes/support.md" !}
 <!-- --8<-- "includes/support.md" -->